hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 It is a good idea to practice with this feature in advance of the workshop if you can.
 Only a meeting "host" can create breakout rooms in Zoom, and we suggest this role belong to a helper who can get the rooms ready to go before they are needed, and re-allocate people as necessary.

 Ideally, a helper should be assigned to each breakout room to provide assistance.
 If this is not possible, helpers can be moved around.
 However, because co-hosts cannot control breakouts in Zoom, the host has to move helpers around.
+It can be useful to have one or more extra breakout rooms available to route people for one-on-one help during activity time.

 Keep in mind that learners will be unable to access the main room chat during activites.
 This is a good time to use a collaborative document or external platform to keep in touch.
 A common complaint about breakouts is having confusion about an assigned activity with no way to get clarification.